-Behind the sample chamber, the beam stop is located.
-It is made of boron carbide, that absorbs the thermal neutrons, whiles emits 478-keV γ photons, which are shielded against with lead.
+Behind the sample chamber, a beam stop is located.
+It is made of boron carbide.
+It absorbs the thermal neutrons while emitting 478-keV γ photons, which are shielded against with lead.
 (1 cm of leas attenuates the 478-keV gamma rays from neutron capture on boron with about an order of magnitude.)